hectorcorrea/webdev-nutshell/tutorial.md

 We can think of HTTP as the glue between the client-side and the server-side of an application since this is the language that connects the two.

-    **Delete???** Most of our examples in this tutorial will issue HTTP GET request to fetch information.
-When we want to send information to a server (as opossed to just fetching a web page) we will use HTTP POST requests.
-More on that later.

 ## Server-side

-So far all our examples that we have worked on showed the client-side of a web application.
+So far all our examples have shown the client-side of a web application.
 In the next section we are going to dive into the server-side of the application.

 The code for the server side can be written in many diffent kind of languages: Ruby, Python, PHP, Java, C#, Go, and others.